 Description

-Pasta Piselli e Pancetta is an easy Italian recipe, perfect for a weeknight meal.
-All you'll need are peas, onions, Italian bacon and cheese.
+Pasta with Peas and Pancetta is an easy Italian recipe, perfect for a weeknight meal.
+All you'll need are 6 basic ingredients!

 Ingredients